 Bunny Rogers is an American artist that had an exhibition called “Pectus Excavatum.”
 The show consisted of a landscape that twists inwardly and outwardly, mountains, deep ocean while revealing the framework of our concept of nature.
 Knowledge is linked with imagination.
 “Pectus Excavatum” was Bunny’s first solo exhibition in an institution in Europe in 2019.
 I can feel the colors, the vibe, the mysterious ambiance, and the shapes in the exhibition deeply down as a person who has a sunken chest.

 Kristina Volyk Illustration

-Kristina Volyk is an illustrator, comic that has published a book, an animator, and a content marketer that draws people with different physical features that people request to see themselves in the art world and feel valid and seen.
+Kristina Volyk is an illustrator, comic who has published a book, an animator, and a content marketer who draws people with different physical features that they request to see themselves in the art world and feel valid and seen.
 I enjoy Kristina’s body positivity work.
 As a person with pectus excavatum and who loves art, I felt terrific when I saw Kristina’s illustration of a person with a sunken chest.

 Roberto is an artist who goes by the name eurynomos on devianart.com.

 He published artwork of a naked male, with a colorful and mysterious ray coming out of his sternum.
 His work is called “Pectus Excavatum.”
 This powerful, precise, and elegant illustration represents the trapped emotions and feelings coming from the person’s chest.
 The person is finally free as the tangled feelings are released from his body.